Mate Ta Love Helare: Reception

 The movie was made on a very high budget and was technically a very well made movie.
 Though the movie had a lot of graphics and could attract youth but still since the movie was released in an off season (at the time of exams) the film could not do the kind of business as it was expected.
 The movie got just a more than average response at the box office.
+The film also marked the film debut of actress Subhashree.